crazyguyonabike/campaign-manager/README.md

 might cause something to be texted to YOUR phone number.

-The test data (dairyqueen.campaign) is all the Dairy Queen's around the Chicago area.
+The test data (src/main/resources/dairyqueen.campaign) is all the Dairy Queen's around the Chicago area.
 A degree of movement is about 69 miles.